 Chang Puak Market

 Just outside the Old City’s northern gate, the Chang Puak Gate, this market is definitely one of the best places to eat street food in Chiang Mai.
+In fact it’s easily one of the top things to do in Chiang Mai, full stop!
 Here are some of the dishes you need to try at Chang Puak Market…

 Khao Ko Moo – Pig leg, cooked for 15 – 20 hours in soy sauce, served with rice in a rich, tasty gravy.
 The most famous stall is Khao Kha Moo Chang Phueak, recommended by the likes of Anthony Bourdain, which is easy to find as the owner always wears her iconic cowgirl hat.
 Her khao ko moo comes served with a perfectly soft boiled egg and an amazing chilli vinegar.
 It’s worth bearing in mind, though, that the Chiang Mai cowgirl isn’t the be all and end all of stewed pork.
 I also tried a plateful from one of the neighbouring stalls and it was different, but still good!